The Pros and Cons of Switching to a Medicare Advantage Plan

-Original Medicare Explained
+Original Medicare explained

 Medicare Part A and Part B make up “Original Medicare.”
 Part A pays for most of the cost of hospital stays and other in-patient care.
-Those who qualify for Part A are not required to pay a premium for coverage.
-Medicare Part B, which requires a premium, covers doctor’s visits and various other types of medical care.
+Most people who qualify for Part A are not required to pay a premium for coverage.
+Medicare Part B, which requires a premium, covers doctor's visits and various other types of medical care.

-Medicare Advantage Plans Explained
+Medicare Advantage plans explained

 A Medicare Advantage Plan is basically an alternative to Original Medicare (Medicare Parts A and B).
-Medicare Advantage Plans (also called Medicare “Part C”) offer everything that Original Medicare offers, at minimum, and may offer additional services, like vision and dental insurance without additional charge to the enrollee.
+Medicare Advantage Plans (also called Medicare “Part C”) offer everything that Original Medicare offers, at minimum, and may offer additional services, like vision and dental insurance, without additional charge to the enrollee.